 Remove final imperfections and/or add texture with a medium-bristled broom before final compaction with a lawn roller.
 If desired, lightly pass a medium-bristled broom over the surface to remove any slight imperfections, and then roll several times with a water-filled 36” lawn roller.

-With larger installations, a roller in static position can be used.
+With larger installations, a 36″ lawn roller less than one ton in static position can be used.

 Make sure with both applications, the drums are kept clean at all times.
 Be sure to remove the spoils off the finished surface.